amar1n/MyReactPortfolio/README.md

 # Alberto Marín's portfolio

-This is my professional portfolio.
+This is my professional portfolio using the latest web design technologies.

 ## Technologies Used